iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 #6.
 Reset account for Account in Outlook App

-Are you facing a Sync issue?
-On Outlook iOS app or macOS App.
-Try Resetting your account within the app will help you to fix the problem.
-Follow the below steps on your Outlook app.
+Are you facing a Sync issue on the Outlook iOS or macOS App?
+Resetting your account within the app will help you fix the problem.
+Follow the steps below on your Outlook app.

-Note: This resetting account process doesn’t affect your outlook account’s data.
-That’s clear the old app cache and bug.
-But it will re-sync the data after rebooting the app.
+Note: This account reset process doesn’t affect your Outlook account’s data.
+It clears the old app cache and bug, but the data will re-sync after rebooting the app.

-Step 1→ Open the outlook app > Click on Home icon at top right corner.
+Step 1→ Open the Outlook app > Click on the Home icon in the top right corner.

 open-outlook-account-settings-on-iphone-app